 Like I said – my prediction is this won’t be the last acquisition/merger that will happen in our industry.
 It’ll be fun to speculate on who the next ones will be!

-One Response to “My thoughts on EMC and Dell”
+One thought on “My thoughts on EMC and Dell”